Ledoux/teleport/README.md

 ## Start a new project
 As an example let's create a web app on Heroku platform with the following components:
-- A Python Flask server
+- An Express Flask server
 - A Webpack React frontend on top of the server
+- A Python Flask websockets server

 ### Creation
 We **highly recommend to create a teleport application within a python virtual environment** as it will install some python dependencies.
 Before creating your application just type